QuaxelBrod/Vagrant_Chef/README.md

 ##Prerequires
 ---

-First you need a hypervisor.
-I use VirtualBox https://www.virtualbox.org/ Then you need Vagrant.
+- First you need a hypervisor.
+I use VirtualBox https://www.virtualbox.org/
+- Then you need Vagrant.
 Find it here: https://www.vagrantup.com/ Just install it anywhere.
 Under Windows check the default path.
 You may want to change it.

 ---

+##Set up vagrant
+Just open a comandline in the directory an type in `vagrant init`
+That creates your initial Vagrantfile.
+Here you configure all your things...

+Next I added some parts for the VM configuration.
+Initially only the available memory.

+Then add the chef_zero provisioner.
+I decided to put all chef files in a separate folder called chef.
+Just add a folder cookbooks in chef and put all your cookbooks there.
+I started with a simple HelloWorld example.

 ##License and Author